JoNilsson/lathe-mastery-wikibook/01-foundations/03-machine-anatomy.md

 - Oil leaks or dry spots
 - Worn or damaged components

-Report problems immediately.
+Report or address problems with the lathe immediately.

-Small issues become major repairs if ignored.
+Small issues become major repairs or hospital visits if ignored.